-1S Dowdall and C. Ball (2019) Recoming Inclusive Teachers in AD Magazine: NSEAD (2019), Issue 24
+1S Dowdall and C. Ball (2019) Recoming Inclusive Teachers in AD Magazine: NSEAD (2019), Issue 24 from the parachutes in the form of an installation.

 - The principles of universal design for learning (UDL) were used to underpin trainees' planning for the art education project to ensure it was accessible to all pupils.
 The art with VI.
 Trainees were required to expand upon a project